 - 3 cups water

-- 1/2 – 1 small head of cauliflower, or as much as you can get in the jar you are using)
+- 1/2 small head of cauliflower (or as much as you can get in the jar you are using)

 - 1 cup white balsamic vinegar

-- 1/4 – 1/2 yellow onion, chopped or sliced (however much will fit in the jar after the cauliflower)
+- 1/4 medium yellow onion (chopped or sliced - however much will fit in the jar after the cauliflower)

 - 1 tbsp. dried dill weed